esmBot/esmBot/docs/custom-commands.md

 - `this.getOptionInteger(key, defaultArg)`: Gets a command flag/option by name as an integer (in Discord terminology, this is a whole, non-decimal number).
 - `this.getOptionUser(key, defaultArg)`: Gets a command flag/option by name as a user.
 - `this.getOptionMember(key, defaultArg)`: Gets a command flag/option by name as a member.
+- `this.getOptionRole(key, defaultArg)`: Gets a command flag/option by name as a role.
 - `this.getOptionAttachment(key)`: Gets a command flag/option by name as an attachment.
 When used with classic commands, `key` is ignored.

 ## The `run` Function